ornellion/100DaysOfCode/round2-log.md

 **Thoughts**:

 CSS Grid and pseudoselectors most definitely don't come naturally to me.
-I'm also slightly overwhelmed by the different ways there are to refacts CSS Grid statements.
+I'm also slightly overwhelmed by the different ways there are to refactor CSS Grid statements.
 I suppose at the start my code will start of long and inefficient.
 Over time I hope refactoring to one line code will become instinctual!

+---

+### Day 8: March 12, 2024

+**Today's Progress**:
+- Codecademy: Continued learning Advanced CSS Grid
+- freeCodeCamp:Continued Learn More about CSS Pseudo Selectors by Building a Balance Sheet (92% complete)

+**Thoughts**:

+Okay, CSS Grid may be confusing but it's also awesome!
+I can't wait to overuse it in my coming projects as I get to grips with it 😎 I'm particularly a fan of `grid-template-areas` property and think I'll be able to bring my layouts to life in a more responsive way.

+CSS Selectors are also pretty cool but when I think it'll take me awhile to remember that I can use the `:nth-of-type()` pseudo-selectors to target specific elements.
+Why have short code when long code will do?
+(I'm sure I'll learn that along the way)